Three hundred fifty years old Hanuman temple in Madurai City

 Glory of Madurai

-Madurai has a glorious history right from the days when it was under the rule of Pandiya dynasty.
-The city of Madurai is known as a planned city from the ancient times and any modern town planner will be taking this city as a model for comparison.
-The city is known as “Thoonga nagaram” meaning the city that never sleeps.
-The city is equally famous for Sri Meenakshi Sundereswarar temple and its mesmerising glorious temple towers.
-It is no wonder that Sri R. Krishna Rao of Madras School of Arts who was entrusted with the work of designing an emblem for Government of Madras (now Tamil Nadu) had chosen the west tower of Sri Meenakshi temple as model.
-(It is not Srivilliputur tower as some claims.)
+West Tower of Sri Meenakshi temple, Madurai Madurai has a glorious history right from the days when it was under the rule of the Pandiya dynasty.
+The city of Madurai is known as a planned city from ancient times and any modern town planner will be taking this city as a model for comparison.
+The city is known as ‘Thoonga Nagaram’ meaning the city that never sleeps.
+The city is equally famous for the Sri Meenakshi Sundereswarar temple and its mesmerising glorious temple towers.
+It is no wonder that Sri R. Krishna Rao of Madras School of Arts who was entrusted with the work of designing an emblem for the Government of Madras (now Tamil Nadu) had chosen the west tower of Sri Meenakshi temple as a model.
+(It is not Srivilliputur Tower as some claim.)

 Madurai of Past

 After great rule by Pandiyas and Cholas, Madurai was invaded thrice by the Muslim kingdom of North.
 In the first invasion led by Malik Kafur in 1311 plundering and looting the wealth was the motive.
 Malik Kafur ransacked Madurai beyond recognition.
 Two more expeditions followed the second one in 1314 led by Khusrav Khan and the third one in 1323 by Ulugh Khan from the Delhi Sultanate.
 While the previous invaders were content with plunder, Ulugh Khan annexed the former Pandyan dominions to the Delhi Sultanate as the province.
-Madurai then came under Madurai Sultanate for forty three years under eight different rulers.
+Madurai then came under the Madurai Sultanate for forty-three years under eight different rulers.

 Sri Vyasa Raja and Sri Hanuman

 Without exception to the above rule, Madurai and surrounding areas also had temples exclusively for Lord Hanuman.
 Sri Vyasaraja follower of Sri Madhva Sampradaya and Dvaita Philosophy was Raja Guru for the Vijayanagara Empire.
 Madhvas consider Sri Hari [Sri Vishnu] and Mukhyaprana [Sri Hanuman] as their main deity of worship.
-There was change of guard in Vijayanagara from Saluva dynasty to Tuluva dynasty but Sri Vyasaraja continued to be the Raja Guru of the Empire.
+There was a change of guard in Vijayanagara from the Saluva dynasty to the Tuluva dynasty but Sri Vyasaraja continued to be the Raja Guru of the Empire.
 It is widely known that he had saved the life of Tuluva emperor Sri Krishnadevaraya.

 Madurai and Sri Krishnadevaraya

-Krishnadevaraya, the emperor of Vijayanagara, sent his general Nagama Nayak to Madurai in order to punish the Virasekhara Chola for despoiling the Pandyas who were under the protection of Vijayanagara.
+Krishnadevaraya, the emperor of Vijayanagara, sent his general Nagama Nayak to Madurai to punish the Virasekhara Chola for despoiling the Pandyas who were under the protection of Vijayanagara.
 Having defeated the Chola, Nagama proclaimed Madurai as his own.
 Provoked, Krishnadevaraya sent Visvanatha Nayak son of Nagama Nayak himself to produce his father in the royal court.
 As a reward for his loyalty Visvanatha Nayak was made ruler of Madurai during 1530.
 Visvanatha Nayak and his son Krishnappa Nayak supported successive rayas till 1565, thereupon Krishnappa Nayak set up an independent Madurai kingdom with the help of his father.
-Thus Madurai Nayak's dynasty started from 1530.
+Thus Madurai Nayak's dynasty started in 1530.

 Madhvas Settlement

-There are two streets named after the temple present there, as “Hanumantharayan Kovil Street”.
-The street where the temple is present is known as “East Hanumantharayan Kovil Street”, and the street west of the temple is known as “West Hanumantharayan Kovil Street”.
+There are two streets named after the temple present there, ‘Hanumantharayan Kovil Street’.
+The street where the temple is present is known as ‘East Hanumantharayan Kovil Street’, and the street west of the temple is known as ‘West Hanumantharayan Kovil Street’.

 Hanumantharayan Kovil